afbjorklund/fedora-lima/README.md

 ### History

-Podman version 1 (varlink) created virtual machines using [Fedora](https://github.com/boot2podman/boot2podman-fedora-iso).
+Podman version 1 (varlink) created virtual machines using [Fedora Linux](https://github.com/boot2podman/boot2podman-fedora-iso).

 This can still be done "manually", and `podman` installed using `dnf`.